FFDA Teen Speaker Chosen for a 2019 Myra Kraft Community Award

 In 2011, the awards were renamed in honor of the late Myra Kraft who committed her life to volunteering.
 As part of the New England Patriots Foundation’s ongoing Celebrate Volunteerism initiative, the Kraft family hosts a special luncheon each year to show their appreciation for local volunteers.

 On Tuesday, Aug.
-20, 26 volunteers were recognized for their contributions at an awards ceremony at Gillette Stadium.
-Twenty-five organizations received grants of $10,000 in honor of their outstanding volunteers and one grand prize winner received a surprise $25,000 donation.
+20, 26 volunteers were recognized for their contributions at an awards ceremony at Gillette Stadium for the 2019 Myra Kraft Community Award.
+Twenty-five organizations received grants of $10,000 in honor of their outstanding volunteers, and one grand prize winner received a surprise $25,000 donation.

 On hand to congratulate the award winners were Patriots Chairman and CEO Robert Kraft, New England Patriots Foundation President Joshua Kraft and Patriots and Pro Football Hall of Famer and Patriots Executive Director of Community Affairs Andre Tippett.

 “This event has always been one of my favorites because it not only highlights the organization that is positively impacting the lives of others in our communities, but it also allows us to shine a spotlight on each organization’s most-deserving volunteer,” said Robert Kraft.
 “The stories describing the many volunteers who are nominated each year are inspirational.
 They serve as a reminder of how much good there really is in the world and how committed some people are to making their community a better place.”